 I believe in the power of theatre because I believe in the power of story, community, and ritual.

 I aim to prioritize our shared humanity not just in the stories I tell, but also in the process of telling them.
-I believe that every voice in the room is of value, regardless of official job titles.
+I believe that every voice in the room is of value, regardless of job title.
 I also believe in the importance of good rehearsal snacks and readily available coffee.

 I believe that the best work frequently happens when we engage with the things that scare us; in order to make this possible, I believe in the necessity of creating brave and supportive spaces, where collaborators can feel free to risk, explore, and play.